Chemistry

 CHEM-100L: Introduction to Chemistry Lab

 This laboratory course introduces students to the main experimental methods used in a modern chemistry lab at a level appropriate for the non-science major.
-Specific topics/experiments include: chemical safety and hygiene, the operation of balances, volumetric, gravimetric, and instrumental methods of analysis, synthetic chemistry, graphical analysis of the ideal gas laws and an introduction to polymer chemistry.
-This course can be taken concurrently with CHEM 100 lecture or after successful completion of the CHEM 100 lecture with a grade of C- or better.
+Topics include chemical safety and hygiene; the operation of balances; thermometric, gravimetric; instrumental and/or colorimetric methods of analysis; synthetic chemistry; graphical analysis of the ideal gas laws; and modeling of molecular structure.
+Co-requisite: CHEM 100 lecture, 3 credit hours.
 This course meets a General Education Core Curriculum requirement.
-Fall and Spring
+Fall, Spring.

 CHEM-111: General Chemistry I

-Study of atoms and molecules.
-Emphasized topics include bonding, stoichiometry, thermochemistry, quantum theory and ideal gases.
-Prerequisite for enrollment in CHEM 111 is (1) a Math ACT of 21 or higher or (2) successful (C- or better) grade in Math 105, Math 115, or Math 120.
+Study of the fundamental principles of chemistry, including atomic and molecular structure, bonding, and periodicity.
+In addition, aspects of chemical reactions will be discussed including stoichiometry, equilibria, acid-base chemistry, oxidation-reduction chemistry, and thermodynamics.
+Prerequisite: Math ACT of 21 or higher, or successful (C- or better) grade in MATH 105, MATH 115, or MATH 120.
 Corequisite: CHEM 111 lab, 1 credit hour.
 This course meets a General Education Core Curriculum requirement.
-Fall.
+Fall, Spring.

 CHEM-111L: General Chemistry I Lab

 This laboratory course introduces students to the main experimental methods used in a modern chemistry lab at a level appropriate for the science or pre-professional major.
-Specific topics/experiments include: chemical safety and hygiene, the operation of balances, volumetric, gravimetric, and instrumental methods of analysis, synthetic chemistry, graphical analysis of the ideal gas laws and an introduction to polymer chemistry.
-In addition, emphasis is placed on manual and computer graphing skills, stoichiometry and the critical interpretation of collected experimental data.
-This course can be taken concurrently with CHEM 111 lecture or after successful completion of the CHEM 111 lecture with a grade of C- or better.
+Specific topics/experiments include chemical safety and hygiene; the operation of balances; volumetric, gravimetric, thermometric, colorimetric, and/or instrumental methods of analysis; synthetic chemistry; graphical analysis of the ideal gas laws/ modeling of molecular structure and an introduction to polymer chemistry.
+In addition, emphasis is placed on manual and computer graphing skills, stoichiometry, and the critical interpretation of collected experimental data.
+Prerequisite: Math ACT of 21 or higher, or successful (C- or better) grade in MATH 105, MATH 115, or MATH 120.
+Corequisite: CHEM 111 lecture, 3 credit hours.
 This course meets a General Education Core Curriculum requirement.
-Fall
+Fall, Spring.

 CHEM-112: General Chemistry II